-This time last year, our expectations for 2022 were that quantitative-easing programs would end, interest rates would start to rise in response to a more inflationary world, and income stocks would perform relatively well.
+This time last year, our expectations for 2022 were that quantitative-easing programmes would end, interest rates would start to rise in response to a more inflationary world, and income stocks would perform relatively well.
 One year on, we believe that we are getting closer to peak inflation and a peak in global interest rates.
-However, we do not expect interest rates to start to come down quickly, despite some market participants’ apparent clamor for a pivot from the US Federal Reserve.
-Instead we expect inflation to prove relatively sticky in response to long-term trends such as deglobalization, decarbonization and rising wages.
+However, we do not expect interest rates to start to come down quickly, despite some market participants’ apparent clamour for a pivot from the US Federal Reserve.
+Instead we expect inflation to prove relatively sticky in response to long-term trends such as deglobalisation, decarbonisation and rising wages.

 Taking a long-term view, it is noteworthy that during previous inflationary periods, income stocks have proved an attractive proposition for investors looking for inflation protection and defensiveness at a reasonable price, as the chart below, which looks at the performance of US income stocks, shows.

 We believe another supportive factor is the attractive valuation of income stocks.
 The chart below highlights the valuation of above-average yielding stocks relative to below-average yielding stocks.
 At the time of writing, above-average-yielding stocks trade at a substantial discount to below-average-yielding stocks on price-to-earnings (P/E) and price-to-book (P/B) bases.